jpalgon/KingCountyHousing/README.md

 ## Conclusions

 My process was able to find the features with the highest correlation with price, the features that have the highest coefficients with price after running a baseline model, and the features that are undervalued when being compared to my final model.
-Therefore Honey and Vinegar Real Estate should focus on houses with high sqft_living, grade, view, and sqft_living_15 that is on a waterfront, and are in 98010, 98118, 98146, 98122, 98033 zipcodes.
+Therefore Honey and Vinegar Real Estate should focus on houses with high sqft_living, grade, view, and sqft_living_15 that is on a waterfront, and are in 98010, 98118, 98146, 98122, 98033 zip codes.

 For the next steps I would like to get housing data from these houses and their prices in future years to see if my model accurately predicted what was undervalued.
-Additionally, I would like to explore the longitude and latitude aspects of the data to specifically plot areas within zipcodes to further hone in my recommendation.
+Additionally, I would like to explore the longitude and latitude aspects of the data to specifically plot areas within zip codes to further hone in my recommendation.

 ## For More Information